Skip to content

 13[IKE] received SERVER_REFLEXIVE ME_ENDPOINT 2.2.2.5[4500]

-But IPSec tunnel is down:
+But the IPsec tunnel is down:

 [root@R2]~# ipsec status peer